Intrastellarltd/Bookinfo-Application-deployed-to-Kubernetes-with-ArgoCD-and-Istio/README.md

 ### Deploying the application

 To run the sample with Istio requires no changes to the application itself.
-Instead, you simply need to configure and run the services in an Istio-enabled environment, with Envoy sidecars injected along side each service.
+Instead, to run the services in an Istio-enabled environment the services need to be configured with Envoy sidecars injected along side each service.
 The resulting deployment will look like this:

 [Application with Istio](https://istio.io/latest/docs/examples/bookinfo/withistio.svg)